drdhaval2785/mbis/readme.md

 			Here you will put your 'Good' test images for testing the neural network on unseen images. negatives
-			Here you will put your 'Bad' test images for testing the neural network on unseen images.
+			Here you will put your 'Bad' test images for testing the neural network on unseen images. hottiedata (Nothing to be done by user.
+Auto-generated) input
+		Place to store train / test data in CSV / txt format.
+(Nothing to be done by the user.
+Automatically generated.) output
+		Place to store output data of false positives and false negatives on test data.

 # Steps
 1. Put your images in the Images folder as shown in the `Images` folder description.
 The description is self explanatory.